fabriq-labs/fabriq-platform/docs/docs/quickstart/setup_firebase_project.md

 - Sender ID: For Android, the Sender ID can be found in the "Cloud Messaging" tab under "Project settings".
 For iOS, it's referred to as the "APNs Authentication Key" or "APNs Certificates" section.
 - Storage Bucket: The storage bucket information can be obtained in the "Storage" tab under "Project settings".

-7. If you already have the apps then you will find values in your apps section.
+7. If you already have the apps, then you will find values in your apps section.

 ![Console](/img/config.png)